w3c/wot-discovery/explainer/Explainer.md

 ## Introduction
-WoT Discovery builds upon existing network service and IoT discovery mechanisms but also provides secure RESTful web service APIs for searching WoT Thing Description metadata.
+WoT Discovery builds upon existing network service and IoT discovery mechanisms but also provides secure web service APIs for searching WoT Thing Description metadata.
 Discovery has to simultaneously satisfy many objectives which are in partial conflict: it needs to make data easily available, but preserve privacy; it needs to work for small devices and installations but also for large systems; it needs to work on small LANs and